-- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, Headteacher, CEO, Chair of Governors, Chair of DSAT or the Clerk and to ensure the smooth running of the complaints procedure - be aware of issues regarding: - o sharing third party information - additional support.
-This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - keep records.
+- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, Headteacher/Head of School, CEO, and to ensure the smooth running of the complaints procedure - be aware of issues regarding: - sharing third party information - additional support.
+This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - · keep records.